One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

 \paragraph{Implementation Details:} For the hard polarization pattern, we introduce a hyperparameter $\boldsymbol{q_{\text{thresh}}}$ for the threshold quantile that defines the central portion of the distribution to be masked.
 For the soft polarization pattern, we have an exponent parameter $\alpha$ that controls the intensity of the polarization effect.
 Higher values of $\alpha$ make the observation probability more sensitive to deviations from the median.
 In the soft version, we also have a baseline probability $\epsilon$ that ensures even values at the median have a non-zero chance of being observed.

 \paragraph{Description:} This pattern generates a complex missingness structure where the probability of an entry being missing depends on unobserved (latent) characteristics of both its row and its column.
+This is most common in recommender systems and collaborative filtering, where the data (e.g., user ratings) are inherently \mnar \citep{marlin2009collaborative, steck2010training}.
+Users do not select items to rate uniformly; rather, their exposure to items and their decisions to provide a rating are strongly influenced by their underlying (latent) preferences-the very values the system aims to predict \citep{schnabel2016recommendations}.
+This creates a selection bias where observed ratings are a biased sample of the full data.
+A standard approach in the literature assumes a low-rank structure for both the underlying data matrix and the missingness mechanism (propensity score matrix), implying they are governed by a shared set of latent factor \citep{sportisse2020aimputation, jin2022matrix}.
+Recent work in causal matrix completion explicitly models these latent confounders \citep{agarwal2023causal}.

-This is common in recommender systems, where a user's decision to rate an item depends on latent user preferences and item attributes.
-Other real-world examples include job application screenings where certain combinations of demographic factors influence whether candidates complete applications, independent of their qualifications, or online dating profiles where cultural background affects disclosure of personal information. \paragraph{Methodology:} The probability of an entry $(i, j)$ being observed is modeled using a low-rank bilinear model.
+\paragraph{Methodology:} The probability of an entry $(i, j)$ being observed is modeled using a low-rank bilinear model.
 The observation probability is given by the sigmoid of a dot product of latent factors plus bias terms:

 where $u_i \in \mathbb{R}^k$ and $v_j \in \mathbb{R}^k$ are $k$-dimensional latent vectors for row $i$ and column $j$, and $b_i$ and $c_j$ are scalar biases for the row and column, respectively. \paragraph{Implementation Details:} We specify the rank $k$ that defines the dimensionality of the latent space, sampled as an integer.
 The elements of the latent factor matrices $U \in \mathbb{R}^{N \times k}$ and $V \in \mathbb{R}^{D \times k}$, and the bias vectors $b \in \mathbb{R}^N$ and $c \in \mathbb{R}^D$, are sampled independently from a standard normal distributions.